Bhupesh-V/til/Career/developing-decision-making-skills.md

-# Invest in decision making skills early in career
+# Invest in decision-making skills early in career
 **_Posted on 02 Jan, 2022_**

 **Current Situation**:
-Engineers are solution oriented and often think in terms of how, rather than what & why?.
+Engineers are solution-oriented and often think in terms of how, rather than what & why?.
 This leads to
 - Stalled career growth as the work gets unpleasant.
-- In cases it can lead to debate, followed by judging each other's characted and skils.
+- In cases, it can lead to debate, followed by judging each other's character and skills.
-- Affects company's growth, since if engineers focus on how then there a chance people move in different directions
+- Affects company's growth, since if engineers focus on how then there is a chance people move in different directions

 **Solution**:
-Develop decision making skills by watershedding method
+Develop decision-making skills by water-shedding method

-Now, wtf is water shedding?
+Now, wtf is water-shedding?
-> It is used to collect rain, watershedds is a large area of land (in slope) to collect the rain water.
+> It is used to collect rain, a watershed is a large area of land (in slope) to collect the rainwater.

 1. *Upper Section* responsible for storing the bulk of water to prevent flooding.
 2. *Middle Section* for slowing down the flow of water & removing pollutants to ensure the water downstream is safe.
-3. *Lower Section* for utilising the water.
+3. *Lower Section* for utilizing the water.

 > Key Learning: Everything that happens downstream is connected to what happens upstream.